pjbartlein/PaleoCalAdjust/f90/README.md

 	month_length_subs.f90
 	pseudo_daily_interp_subs.f90

+The `/projects` folder contains a set of subfolders, one for each main program, containing GNU Make makefiles for the individual main programs.

 The programs are used as follows:

 - `GISS_orbar_driver.f90` and `GISS_srevents.f90` write orbital-parameter output to the folder `/GISS_orbital`, using specific parameter values set in the programs;